processing-js/processing-js/README.md

 This is the compilation repository for Processing.js, building the processing.js library from a series of modules, rather than existing as one large file as was the case in version 1.4.1 and earlier.

-Clone the usual way, check out the nodecompile branch, install the node packages with `npm install`.
+Clone the usual way, ensure you have `node.js` installed (http://nodejs.org) and install the require node packages by typing `npm install` in the processing-js directory.
 Then it's a fairly straight forward process:

 1. Lint: `$> grunt`
 2. Test: `$> node test`

-If step 1. gives you a "grunt: command not found" or similar error, run `npm install -g grunt-cli` to make sure grunt is globally installed as CLI command.
+If step 1 gives you a "grunt: command not found" or similar error, run `npm install -g grunt-cli` to make sure grunt is globally installed as CLI command.

 The test script accepts the following arguments: